samuelarogbonlo/Node-Redis-App/Readme.md

    - Run `terraform init`.
    - Run `terraform apply`.

 Note: Ensure uniqueness of the state bucket.
-If a `bucket already exists` error occurs, modify the bucket value in `main.tf` and update `provider.tf` in both ecs and vpc subdirectories.
+If a `bucket already exists` error occurs, modify the bucket value in `main.tf` and and the `provider.tf` in both ecs and vpc subdirectories.

 - Infrastructure Initialization, Planning & Applying: